DaikoneKisu/health-linker-backend/README.md

 2. Run `pnpm dev`

 For production:
-1. Provde env variables in `.env.example` as `.env.production` file in root
+1. Provide env variables in `.env.example` as `.env.production` file in root
 2. Run `pnpm start`